 In the workplace, the same causes often produce the same effects.
 However, these causes require employees to repeat a gesture, an action, a decision … at least, if we do not think “process automation” !

 Process automation is the essence of Case Management.
 It combines document management, business processes and collaborative work within a single space.
 It ensures that all the documents involved in the company’s processes will be processed by the right player and the right service.
 It has many advantages.

 - Reduces the time required to process applications;

 - Is implemented easily and quickly at the heart of the process;

 - Provides a fast ROI and an overview of all activity thanks to dynamic dashboards;

 - Concerns many sectors of activity.

-Information governance involves the adoption of smart tools, like Content Services, archiving, process automation, document management and more, that save time and efficiency while reducing the risk of errors.
-Download our Content Services ebook to learn what solutions for Information Governance Everteam provides.
+Information governance involves the adoption of smart tools, like Content Services, archiving, business process automation, document management and more, that save time and efficiency while reducing the risk of errors.
+Download our Content Services ebook to learn more about Everteam’s information governance solutions.